 A 'straight line' distance measurement is used for all home to school distance measurements for admission allocation purposes.
 Distances are measured using a computerised mapping system to two decimal places.
 The measurement is taken from the Address Base Premium address point of your child's house to the address point of the school.
-Address Base Premium data is a nationally recognised method of identifying the location of schools and individual residences.
+AddressBase Premium data is a nationally recognised method of identifying the location of schools and individual residences.

-Definition of "nearest school" for secondary/upper admissions
+Definition of "nearest school" for secondary admissions

-The "nearest school" definition for rule 4 is "the nearest Hertfordshire maintained school or academy that is non-faith, co-educational, and non-partially selective (note - nonpartially selective means that the school does not offer any places based on academic ability").
-Co-educational schools/academies which select partially on ability are:
+The "nearest school" definition for rule 4 is "the nearest Hertfordshire maintained school or academy that is non-faith, co-educational, and non-partially selective.

+Note - non-partially selective means that the school does not offer any places based on academic ability".